GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/avatar-view/chat-presence-avatar-view/chat-presence-avatar-view.md

 #### Parameters

-  - visible: Bool to determine if the indicator should be shown.
+  - `visible`: Boolean to determine if the indicator should be shown.
 The avatar view won't be masked if the indicator is not visible.